-Rochester Independent College is part of Dukes Education and as such our students also have access to some of the best specialist university applications advice available as well as UKCAT and BMAT preparation courses through The Medic Portal which like RIC is part of Dukes Education.
+Rochester Independent College is part of Dukes Education and as such our students also have access to some of the best specialist university applications advice available as well as UCAT and BMAT preparation courses through The Medic Portal which like RIC is part of Dukes Education.

 Many of the College’s former students are now successful practitioners working locally and many of the local GPs, surgeons and consultants send their children to us.
-This gives RIC a real wealth of experience to draw upon when advising students about who to approach when planning their work experience.
+This gives RIC a real wealth of experience to draw upon when advising students about who to approach when planning their work experience and volunteer placements.
 Our parents also help with the mock interviews we organise for all our applicants aiming for these courses.

 2020 was a record year for Medical School entry for RIC students with nine confirmed places at universities from UCL to Sheffield, Plymouth to Southampton.
 Six of these students retook their A levels, demonstrating that it is possible for students retaking their A levels to win places at medical school second time around.
 There is no secret to how to make a successful medical school application and the universities themselves are increasingly transparent about the process.
-They tend to point score applicants on each aspect of their application- academic performance to date, work experience, personal statement, UKCAT score and interview performance.
-Rochester Independent College’s Senior UCAS Advisor is Dr Rachel Woolley, former executive administrator in the medical school at Birmingham University.
-Dr Woolley and the UCAS team works closely with all of Rochester Independent College’s prospective medics, dentists and vets and we keep up to date with the constantly changing entry requirements at different institutions so students can make strategically targeted applications.
+They tend to point score applicants on each aspect of their application- academic performance to date, work experience, personal statement, UCAT or BMAT score and interview performance.
+Different universities though weigh these aspects differently.
+The UCAS team works closely with all of RIC’s prospective medics, dentists and vets and we keep up to date with the constantly changing entry requirements at different institutions so students can make strategically targeted applications.

 Useful background reading for medicine